WICG/ua-client-hints/README.md

 pointing out that most modern browsers also have an explicit "request desktop site" UI element in their mobile versions which should be honored.
 In a more general sense, though, a "mobile" experience could be seen as a UX designed with smaller screens and touch-based interface in mind.

+# Considered alternatives
+## Freezing the UA string and reducing its information density without providing an alternative mechanism
+We've considered removing information from the UA string, similar to WebKit's [attempt](https://webkit.org/blog/8042/release-notes-for-safari-technology-preview-46/#post-8042:~:text=Froze%20the%20user%2Dagent%20string%20to%20reduce,to%20prevent%20its%20use%20for%20fingerprinting).

+We ruled out this alternative as it seems to leave many use-cases unaddressed.

+## Restructuring of the User-Agent string

+Restructuring the User-Agent string could have addressed some of the compatibility concerns with today's use of the User-Agent string, and potentially discourage its abuse.
+At the same time, it would have incurred same or higher migration costs as this proposal.
+In particular, attempts to restructure the string in-place would result in a lot of breakage of legacy apps.
+On top of that, it wouldn’t have addressed any of the passive entropy concerns that are motivating this proposal.